This is a past retreat.

 March 28 – April 13, 2019

-Join Lambs on the Run on a most excellent adventure in Italy where there will be fun at every turn!
-We’re excited to combine knitting and cooking for this fabulous 16-day adventure.
+Join Lambs on the Run on a most excellent adventure in Italy where there was fun at every turn!
+We combined knitting and cooking for this fabulous 16-day adventure.

 - Four- and five-star accommodations with Sina Hotels

 - Three (3) days each in Milan, Perugia, Florence, Viareggio, Parma, and Turin